 9. Foods labelled 'low fat' are always a healthy option

 Always be cautious of foods labelled 'low or reduced fat'.
 For food to legally use the 'low fat' label, it needs to contain no more than a specific amount of fat.
-This doesn't automatically make it the healthy choice, as many low-fat foods contain high amounts of sugar or salt.
+This doesn't automatically make it a healthy choice, as many low-fat foods contain high amounts of sugar or salt.

 10. Skipping meals is a good way to diet